 At Hillel Torah, we want every student to enjoy a positive, respectful, and welcoming school environment.
-Creating this environment is a team effort - by students, teachers, administration, and parents - we all need to do our share.
+Creating this environment is a team effort involving students, teachers, administration, and parents - we all need to do our part.

-This Handbook clarifies the HT Middle School Norms and expectations in advance so that all students can start the year on the right foot.
+This Handbook clarifies the HT Middle School rules and expectations in advance so that all students can start the year on the right foot.

-It is our hope that these guidelines help create a positive and productive atmosphere in our Middle School with mutually respectful and positive relationships between students and teachers where all students can learn and grow at their best.
+It is my hope that these guidelines will create a positive and productive atmosphere in middle school with mutually respectful and positive relationships between students and teachers where all students can learn and grow at their best.

-With best wishes for a healthy and successful school year,
+Best wishes for a healthy and successful school year,